 - My Projects: Start creating a new project (Certified Survey, Custom Survey, or Comment Card), monitor the level of collection for your existing projects, activate or deactivate existing projects, and delete projects (only recommended for “test” projects you created)

 - Universal Code: Obtain the code that must be implemented on your website in order to serve invitations or comment cards to your website visitors.

-- Account Manager: Manage your password and security question / answer, as well as manage the payment information linked to your subscription.
+- Account Manager / My Account: Manage your password and security question / answer, as well as manage the payment information linked to your subscription.

 - User Manager: Manage the list and roles of the users associated with your subscription.

 - Associated Surveys: Assign project-level permissions to the users associated with your subscription.